Uninett/nav/doc/intro/install.rst

 directory) than what you configured the package for.
 In this case, you should specify this build directory by adding ``DESTDIR=/your/build/directory`` to the ``make install`` command.

-If you omit the :makevar:`CRICKETDIR` variable, which specifies the path to your Cricket installation's binaries, it will be assumed that these can be found in :file:`${prefix}/cricket/cricket`.
-A typical value for a Debian install is :file:`/usr/share/cricket`.

 Initializing the database